earthcube/scheduler/docs/README.md

 1. information for environment variables is created
 2. The configuration files are created and loaded to s3, and docker/config
+2. a docker stack for dagster/scheduler created, and the environment variables are added.
+3. portainer deploys stack
-2. a docker stack is created, and the environment variables are added.
+4. a docker stack for an ingest service is created, and the environment variables are added.
-3. portainer deploys containers
+3. portainer deploys stack
-4. when ingest and tasks are executed, they read
+3. initial configuration jobs for ingest and tasks  are executed, they read the gleaner and tenant configurations
+4. when complete, they request loading runs for the sources from gleaner
+5. when a loading run is complete, a sensor triggers, and a release is loaded to a tenant
+6.

 #### Ingest Workflow